 The harm which is done by credulity in a man is not confined to the fostering of a credulous character in others, and consequent support of false beliefs.
 Habitual want of care about what I believe leads to habitual want of care in others about the truth of what is told to me.
-Men speak the truth to one another when each reveres the truth in his own mind and in the other's mind; but how shall my friend revere the

-I want to believe them, and because they are comforting and pleasant?
+Men speak the truth to one another when each reveres the truth in his own mind and in the other's mind; but how shall my friend revere the truth in my mind when I myself am careless about it, when I believe things because I want to believe them, and because they are comforting and pleasant?
 Will he not learn to cry, "Peace," to me, when there is no peace?
 By such a course I shall surround myself with a thick atmosphere of falsehood and fraud, and in that I must live.
 It may matter little to me, in my cloud-castle of sweet illusions and darling lies; but it matters much to Man that I have made my neighbors ready to deceive.
 The credulous man is father to the liar and the cheat; he lives in the bosom of this his family, and it is no marvel if he should become even as they are.
-So closely are our duties knit together, that whose shall keep the whole law, and yet offend in one point, he is guilty of all.
+So closely are our duties knit together, that whoso shall keep the whole law, and yet offend in one point, he is guilty of all.